New to the School

 Parents receiving certain benefits may be able to claim for free school meals for their children.
 If you would like to have a look to see if your particular circumstances qualify you for free school meals for your children please click free school meals information.
 Please do not hesitate to come into school and ask for further details at Reception – enquiries will be dealt with sensitively.
 You can complete an online application to check for eligibility.

-My son / daughter is doing really well in a club / activity.
+My child is doing really well in a club / activity.
 Can this be mentioned in the school newsletter?

 Yes of course!
 Please send any entries to reception by Wednesday of the week you would like it published.